baconjs/bacon.js/README.md

 property.
 Event will be included in output iff the property holds `true` at the time of the event.

-`streamOrProperty.takeWhile(f)` takes while given predicate function holds true
+`observable.takeWhile(f)` takes while given predicate function holds true

-`streamOrProperty.take(n)` takes at most n elements from the stream
+`observable.take(n)` takes at most n elements from the stream

-`streamOrProperty.takeUntil(stream2)` takes elements from source until a Next event appears in the other stream.
+`observable.takeUntil(stream2)` takes elements from source until a Next event appears in the other stream.
 If other stream ends without value, it is ignored

-`streamOrProperty.skip(n)` skips the first n elements from the stream
+`observable.skip(n)` skips the first n elements from the stream

-`streamOrProperty.delay(delay)` delays the stream/property by given amount of milliseconds.
+`observable.delay(delay)` delays the stream/property by given amount of milliseconds.
 Does not delay the initial value of a Property.

-`streamOrProperty.throttle(delay)` throttles stream/property by given amount of milliseconds.
+`observable.throttle(delay)` throttles stream/property by given amount of milliseconds.
 This means that event is only emitted after the given
 "quiet period".
 Does not affect the initial value of a Property.

-`streamOrProperty.doAction(f)` returns a stream/property where the function f is executed for each value, before dispatching to subscribers.
+`observable.doAction(f)` returns a stream/property where the function f is executed for each value, before dispatching to subscribers.
 This is useful for debugging, but also for stuff like calling the preventDefault() method for events.
 In fact, you can